|

 What is Cast Stone?

-Cast stone is a special form of simulated stone, a high quality facing material synonymous with reconstructed stone.
-According to the UKCSA, cast stone is ‘any material made with natural aggregates and cementitious binder that is intended to resemble and be used in a similar way to natural stone.'
+The UKCSA and British Standard definition for cast stone is “any material made with natural aggregates and cementitious binder that is intended to resemble and be used in a similar way to natural stone.”

 Cast stone is made by using one of three main manufacturing methods, semi-dry, wet-cast or fibre reinforced.
 It must meet the requirements of BS1217: 2008 or, better still, the more stringent requirements of the UKCSA Standard.

-Made off-site, cast stone is ideal for any architectural purpose that calls for fine detail around entrances, openings and gables.
-It can also take the form of ashlar masonry and garden ornamentation.
-All types of architectural stonework can be produced – large, small and structurally reinforced.
-Cast stone units are either homogenous throughout or consist of facing and backing materials.
+Cast stone is ideal for architectural dressings that call for fine detail around entrances, openings and gables.
+All types of architectural dressings can be produced – large, small and structurally reinforced.
+Cast stone can take the form of garden ornamentation and also ashlar masonry where it is often referred to as reconstructed stone.

-Cast stone is a much-used alternative to carved natural stone which it stands alongside in appearance and performance but is more readily available and normally costs significantly less.
+Cast stone is a much-used alternative to quarried natural stone which it stands alongside in appearance and performance but is more readily available and normally costs significantly less.

-It can beat natural stone on strength, moisture penetration, colour and textural consistency.
+It can beat quarried natural stone on strength, moisture penetration, colour and textural consistency.
 It’s free from imperfections and stratification is never an issue.
-Cast stone can weather like natural stone and it looks much the same.
+Independent research has shown that cast stone can weather like natural stone, and it looks much the same.

 Where to Use

-Cast stone evokes a sense of timelessness which fits in with any type of massive construction, from domestic housing to cathedrals.
+Cast stone evokes a sense of timelessness which fits in with any type of massive construction, from domestic housing, to commercial and retail projects, to cathedrals.
 It’s a highly versatile material, suitable for period and contemporary styles.
-It complements a range of cladding materials, from brick, stone and reconstructed stone to rendered finishes.
+It complements a range of cladding materials, from brick, quarried natural stone and reconstructed stone to rendered finishes.

-Cast stone is regularly used internally and externally for newbuild, extension and refurbishment projects, including areas of sensitive planning constraints or where stone is a predominant material.
+Cast stone is regularly used internally and externally for new build, extension and refurbishment projects, including areas of sensitive planning constraints or where quarried natural stone is a predominant material.

 History and Development

-A firm favourite in Britain since Georgian times, cast stone has a fascinating history.
+A firm favourite in Britain since Georgian times, the history of cast stone is fascinating.
 Today it is widely used for mouldings, columns and their entablatures, gables, cornices, balustrading and keystones.
-In housing, cast stone details such as porticos, window heads and cills, string courses and quoins are a tried and tested solution.
+In housing, cast stone architectural details such as porticos, window heads and cills (or sills), string courses and quoins are a tried and tested solution.